gpledran/iadvize-test/README.md

 1. Clone the repo
 2. Install dependencies: `$ npm install`
-3. Start your Postgres server and create a database called `iadvize_db`
+3. Start your Postgres server and create a database called `vdm_db`
 4. Create the database tables: `$ node lib/database`
 5. Start the server: `$ npm start`